 Check Your Connection

-First, try to see if there is an Internet connection at all.
+First of all, try to see if there’s an Internet connection at all.
 Reboot the router: unplug it, wait half a minute and plug it back in.
 Also, try restarting your computer or laptop.
 If you’re using a wireless connection, switch to a cable connection.
 Try using a different network, such as a mobile hotspot, and check if you notice any improvements.